I think about being attractive a lot.

 I’ve considered myself to be pretty for about 3 years now.
 I’m pretty aware of it.
 I still don’t have the language for it.

 I’m aware when I make a funny snapchat story about having a bad hair-day, and I actually look pretty good, but I make a self-deprecating joke and try to play it off as if me and my snapchat followers aren’t acutely aware that I, do, in fact, look pretty good.
 I cover nakedness with laughter.

-I’m aware when I write my kindness in a big font, paying penance for what I’ve been given in existing somewhat prettily in a world of ugly; a piety unreached.
+I’m aware when I write my kindness in a big font — I push myself to act in gratuitously nice ways because it feels like I must be considerate and generous to still be likable.
+This feels like my penance for existing somewhat prettily in a world of ugly, and it’s taxing, but I mostly understand.
 I’m aware when the black food workers at my school talk to me differently while my food is being prepared, and I’m aware that I should, by all means, criticize myself for suggesting that the workers talk to me differently — even though I’ve seen the way they look at me.

 I’m aware when people wax poetic about how “dark skin is BEAUTIFUL!” and that they mean it about me or Lupita but, of course, the poetry seems to runs out for Gabourey or Leslie Jones.
 And if we call it out — are we terrible for putting language to experience?

 Are we allowed to put words to the feeling of being a cockroach for your formative years, confusingly developing symmetrical features, then being ogled like an exotic, desirable plaything by liberal white guys for the rest of your 20's?
 Can we do that beyond trite #glowup hashtags and Flashback Fridays?